Summary

 Regular_PIN_payment.mp4

-Some merchants may be used to PIN being requested on most of the debit cards.
+Some merchants may be used to PIN being requested on all debit card transactions.
 While this is acceptable, it is not required.
-Entering a PIN takes extra time.
+Entering a PIN takes extra time, can be a blocker if the shopper can’t remember their pin, and be a hassle to manage.

-Instead, we prompt for a PIN when the card issuing bank requires it thus saving the merchant transaction time.
+Instead, we prompt for a PIN only when the card issuing bank requires it thus saving the merchant transaction time and creating a more seamless experience.

 When a PIN is prompted it’s a very simple process.
 After the consumer taps or inserts their card, the PIN screen is displayed and allows them to enter it and then press the Confirm button to continue.